Allen-Synthesis/EuroPi/software/contrib/pams.md

 item.
 Rotate `k2` to choose the desired value for the item, and press `b2` again to apply it.

-`k2` uses the LockedKnob class; when moving between menu levels the knob's value may appear locked.
-This is normal; simply rotate the knob back to its previous position to unlock it.

-e.g. You are configuring the wave shape for `CV1`.
-The knob is initially in its fully anticlockwise position.
-You press `B2` to choose a wave shape, and scroll to `Triangle` and press `B2` again to confirm the selection.
-The menu is now locked on `Wave Shape` and will not scroll until you turn the knob all the way back toi the `Wave Shape` position.
-This can take a little getting used to, but the author finds that it does simplify menu navigation once you get used to it.

 The menu layout is as follows:

 ```